8 Best Campgrounds & RV Resorts near Las Vegas

-Within a 30-minute drive of Las Vegas, you can find wonderful campgrounds in outstanding natural surroundings, and if you're willing to travel an hour outside the city, your options open up even further.
-For RVers coming to Las Vegas to experience the city, you'll find quality RV parks within a short drive of the Strip and downtown Las Vegas.
+Within a 30-minute drive of Las Vegas, you can find wonderful campgrounds in outstanding natural surroundings.
+And if you're willing to travel an hour outside the city, your options open up even further.
+RVers coming to Las Vegas to experience the city can find quality RV parks within a short drive of the Strip and downtown Las Vegas.

 Summer temperatures around the city can soar, with daytime highs in the 100 degree Fahrenheit range.
 In winter, nights in the desert can be cool.
 The best time for camping around Las Vegas is generally in the spring and fall, which is also the high season.

-1 Boulder Beach Campground at Lake Mead
+1. Boulder Beach Campground at Lake Mead

 On a warm day there is no better place for camping around Las Vegas than at Boulder Beach.
 The pebble and rock beach, which attracts hordes of people here on sunny days and warm weekends, is just a 15-minute walk or short drive from this national park campground.
 It's far enough away that you won't be bothered by the noise but close enough for easy access.

-The campground has 154 sites, all of which are first-come, first-served.
+The campground has 148 sites, all of which are first-come, first-served.
 Facilities consist of flush toilets, and there are no hookups and no showers.

-2 Lake Mead RV Village at Boulder Beach
+2. Lake Mead RV Village at Boulder Beach

 Next to the national park campground is the Boulder Beach RV Park.
-This is a privately owned RV park located within the Lake Mead National Recreation Area.
+This privately owned RV park is located within the Lake Mead National Recreation Area.
 The RV Park is set on a gently sloping hillside, with huge palm trees scattered around the grounds and unobstructed views over Lake Mead.
 You can walk to the beach in about 20 minutes.

 This RV park offers 115 RV-only sites with full hookups.
 Facilities include showers, laundry, Wi-Fi, an on-site store, and recreation areas.

-3 Red Rock Canyon Campground
+3. Red Rock Canyon Campground

 Just 30 minutes from the Las Vegas Strip, and five minutes from the western edge of the city, Red Rock Canyon Campground is the closest wilderness style campground to Las Vegas.
 And although you have all the conveniences of the big city at your doorstep, this campground offers no hint of city life.

-4 Oasis Las Vegas RV Resort
+4. Oasis Las Vegas RV Resort

 Recreational facilities include a family pool, adult pool, hot tub, exercise room, games areas, and a rec hall.
 Also on-site are a snack bar, grocery store, ATM machine, restaurant, laundry, and more.
 This is like a small town designed for RVers.

-5 Las Vegas KOA at Sam's Town
+5. Las Vegas KOA at Sam's Town

 The park has 287 sites, including pull-through sites, big rig access, full hookups, a small pool, and showers.
 You can purchase Wi-Fi at your site for a daily fee.
 The park has a north and south section; the largest section is the south portion.

 A free shuttle service to the Las Vegas Strip is provided by the park for guests.
 In the area surrounding the Las Vegas KOA are all kinds of restaurants and other retail outlets.

-6 Valley of Fire State Park
+6. Valley of Fire State Park

 The park has two campgrounds, both of which are first-come, first-served.
 The main campground, open year-round, is Atlatl Rock Campground, with 44 sites, 22 of which are for RV sites with water and electrical hookups.
 Three walk-in only tent sites are well positioned and very private.
 Facilities include flush toilets and showers.

-7 Las Vegas Bay Campground at Lake Mead
+7. Las Vegas Bay Campground at Lake Mead

 This beautifully manicured national park campground is scenic and particularly lovely in spring, when the flowering trees are in bloom.
 Huge eucalyptus trees provide shade, and many of the campsites have views across the valley to the distant mountains.

 The property has 85 first-come, first-served sites, and is open all year to tents and RVs, with a 30-day limit on stays.
 Facilities include flush toilets and showers.